London School of Economics: Notable people

+The LSE has also produced many notable lawyers and judges, including Manfred Lachs (former President of the International Court of Justice), Dorab Patel (former Justice of the Supreme Court of Pakistan), Mónica Feria Tinta (British-Peruvian barrister specialising in international law), Anthony Kennedy (former Justice of the Supreme Court of the United States), chief architect of the Indian Constitution and jurist B. R. Ambedkar.

 A survey by employment specialists Emolument.com found that it on average took LSE graduates 11.6 years in the workforce to begin earning base salaries in excess of £500,000; the shortest timespan of any university in the United Kingdom.

 Convicted British terrorist, Omar Saeed Sheikh, studied statistics at LSE, but did not graduate.
 He served five years in an Indian prison for kidnapping British tourists in 1994.
 In 2002, he was arrested and convicted in the kidnapping and murder of Daniel Pearl.
 The Guardian reported that Sheikh came into contact with radical Islamists at the LSE.

-Nobel laureates
+Faculty and Nobel laureates

-As of 2019, 18 Nobel Prizes in economics, peace and literature are officially recognised as having been awarded to LSE alumni and staff.
+As of 2025, 21 Nobel Prize laureates in economics, peace and literature are recognised by the school as being LSE alumni and staff.

 LSE in literature and other media

-The LSE has been mentioned and formed the basis of setting for numerous works of fiction and in popular culture.
+The London School of Economics has been mentioned and formed the basis of setting for numerous works of fiction and in popular culture.

+Novels

-The first notable mention of the LSE was in literature was in the epilogue to Bernard Shaw's 1912 play Pygmalion', Eliza Dolittle is sent to the LSE.
+The first notable mention of the LSE was in literature was in the epilogue to Bernard Shaw's 1912 play Pygmalion, Eliza Doolittle is sent to the LSE.

 In around a dozen other novels, the LSE was mentioned as short-hand for a character being witty and clever but outside the establishment.
 This is best exhibited by Ian Fleming's CV of James Bond that included the detail that his father, Andrew, is an LSE graduate.
 These occurrences have continued into contemporary fiction: Lenny is the young 'hip' LSE graduate and criminologist in Jake Arnott's tour of the London underworld in The Long Firm.
 Robert Harris' Enigma includes Baxter, a code breaker with leftist views, who has been an LSE lecturer before the war and My Revolutions by Hari Kunzru traces the career of Chris Carver aka Michael Frame who travels from LSE student radical to terrorist and on to middle England.

-Former LSE alumnus Hilary Mantel in The Experience of Love never mentions LSE by name but Houghton Street, the corridors of the LSE Old Building and Wright's Bar are immediately recognisable references to the campus of the school.
-A.S.
-Byatt's The Children's Book returns to LSE's Fabian roots with a plot inspired in part by the life of children's writer E. Nesbitt and Fabian Hubert Bland, and characters that choose LSE over older educational establishments (namely Oxford and Cambridge).
+LSE alumna Hilary Mantel, in The Experience of Love, never mentions LSE by name but Houghton Street, the corridors of the LSE Old Building and Wright's Bar are immediately recognisable references to the campus of the school.
+A. S. Byatt's The Children's Book returns to LSE's Fabian roots with a plot inspired in part by the life of children's writer E. Nesbitt and Fabian Hubert Bland, and characters that choose LSE over older educational establishments (namely Oxford and Cambridge).